NNPC, others donate N11bn to tackle COVID-19 – The Sun Nigeria

 According to him, the move was consistent with the federal government’s ongoing efforts to curb COVID-19 spread in the country through a multi-sectoral approach.

-Kyari said: “The three thematic support initiatives amount to a total of USD 30 million (N11 billion) and will be delivered in phases, starting today.
+Kyari said, “The three thematic support initiatives amount to a total of USD 30 million (N11 billion naira) and will be delivered in phases, starting today.

 “To address the increasing demand of medical services, we are immediately providing medical consumables covering testing kits, medical protective suits and ambulances to the highly impacted areas across the federation.